ckchow45/DDPM_TS_Search/README.md

 ## All-atom coordinate Model
 This branch contains the code and training scripts required to train the all-atom coordinate DDPM and generate all-atom coordinate discrete paths.

 The model operates on Cartesian coordinates.
-The structures it generates are generally low qualitty and not physically coherent
+The structures it generates are generally low quality and not physically coherent

 The training code and the inference code are kept on the separate scripts `training_script.py` and `inference_script.py`